ben-xD/talkdash/README.md

 ## TODOs

+- fix docker build (use turbo and pnpm)
 - implement and call APIs from frontend.
 - use env var to configure db logger, trpc logger and fastify logger
 - Add routing to frontend: https://github.com/solidjs/solid-router or tanstack router